rocky-linux/documentation/docs/books/nvchad/marksman.md

 ## Installation of Marksman

 Installation of the language server does not involve any particular problems since it is natively available in **Mason**.
-It is possible to install it directly from the *statusline* with the command:
+Install it directly from the *statusline* with the command:

 `:MasonInstall marksman`

 The command will open the *Mason* interface and directly install the required language server.
-Once the installation of the binary is finished you can close the *Mason* screen with the <kbd>q</kbd> key.
+Once binary installation completes, you can close the *Mason* screen with the <kbd>q</kbd> key.

-Its installation, however, does not yet involve its integration into the editor; this is enabled by editing the `custom/configs/lspconfig.lua` file of the *Chadrc Template*.
+Its installation, however, does not yet involve its integration into the editor.
+Enable this by editing the `custom/configs/lspconfig.lua` file of the *Chadrc Template*.

 ## Integration into the editor

 !!! note "LSP in NvChad"

-    The integration of language servers into NvChad is provided by the [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) plugin, this plugin greatly simplifies their inclusion in the NvChad configuration.
+    The [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) plugin provides the integration of the language servers into NvChad.
+This plugin greatly simplifies their inclusion in the NvChad configuration.

-If during the editor installation you chose to also install the *Template Chadrc* this will have created in your `custom/configs` folder the file *lspconfig.lua*.
+If during the editor installation you chose to also install the *Template Chadrc*, this creates the *lspoconfig.lua* file in your `custom/configs` folder.

 This file takes care of entering the calls needed to use the language servers and also allows you to specify the ones you have installed.
 To integrate *marksman* into the editor's language server configuration you will need to edit the *local servers* string by adding your new LSP.